 Because we're nice people!
 Seriously.
 We're ethical.
 We wouldn't do that because we'd be upset if someone did that to us.
-Plus we all have notebooks full of ideas and the next four to eight books we want to write already plotted somewhat in our heads.
+Plus we all have notebooks full of ideas and the next few books we want to write already somewhat plotted in our heads.
 If you're still worried, you may prefer working with editors who don't write.
 We understand.

 5. CAN I PAY IN INSTALLMENTS?

 For query letters, 10-page critiques and partial critiques, we require payment in full before we send back your submission.
 For longer works (Big Picture or Line Edit), we require half of the fees paid in advance, and the remaining balance paid before we send back your edit letter and/or critiqued files.
 Currently we only accept payment via PayPal.

 6. DO YOU ACCEPT SUBMISSIONS FROM NON-US RESIDENTS?